MedVision: Benchmarking Quantitative Medical Image Analysis: MedVision: Dataset and Benchmark

-\textbf{Image Preprocessing:} We converted the raw imaging data to the standard format and applied standardization as follows.
-Data are stored in 3D volumes with image orientation corrected to RAS+ convention, where the first, second, and third dimensions correspond to the left-to-right, posterior-to-anterior, and inferior-to-superior directions, respectively.
-Images are neither resampled, cropped, padded, nor rescaled.
-Our data loading codebase supports flexible image slicing along any of the three anatomical planes (sagittal, coronal, and axial).

-\textbf{Quantitative Annotations:} We generated bounding box (b-box), bidirectional tumor/lesion (T/L) size, and angle/distance (A/D) measurements for detection, T/L size and A/D estimate tasks, respectively.

-\textbf{\textit{(i) Bounding Box Annotation:}} For each segmentation label in a 2D slice, a bounding box is fitted to the mask.
-Metadata of the b-box, including the coordinates of the bottom-left and upper-right corners, pixel and physical dimensions, are recorded in the benchmark planner.
-For labels with scattered clusters, a b-box for each cluster is recorded in the released MedVision dataset.
-However, we excluded 2D slices with multiple b-boxes in our benchmark since we are focusing on single instance detection in this study.
-Targets with less than 10 pixels in any dimension are excluded from our benchmark.

-\textbf{\textit{(ii) Tumor/Lesion Size Annotation:}} Bidirectional measurements of tumors/lesions from medical images are useful metrics and can provide quantitative information for disease assessment and monitoring.
-We generated T/L size annotations by calculating the lengths of the major and minor axes of the fitted ellipse to each T/L label in 2D slices.
-Ellipse fitting is conducted in the real-world coordinate system, so that the fitting process takes into account the physical spacing and results in accurate measuring directions (i.e., major and minor axes).
+\textbf{Quantitative Annotations.} We generated bounding box (b-box), bidirectional tumor/lesion (T/L) size, and angle/distance (A/D) annotations to support the three benchmark tasks.
+The new annotations and metadata of images are released as benchmark planner. \textbf{\textit{(i) Bounding Box Annotation:}} For each segmentation label in a 2D slice, a bounding box is fitted to each cluster of the binary mask.
+Clusters with fewer than 10 pixels in any dimension are excluded. \textbf{\textit{(ii) Tumor/Lesion Size Annotation:}} Bidirectional measurements of tumors/lesions from medical images are useful metrics and can provide quantitative information for disease assessment and monitoring.
+We generated T/L size annotations by calculating the lengths of the major and minor axes of the fitted ellipse to each T/L label in 2D slices (Figure~\ref{fig:tumor-annotation-example}).
+Ellipse fitting is conducted in the real-world coordinate system by multiplying the image array indices with pixel sizes, so that the fitting process takes into account the physical spacing and results in accurate measuring directions (i.e., major and minor axes).
 Fitted ellipses whose endpoints are outside the buffer zone between the 10\% shrunk and enlarged bounding boxes of the target region are excluded to avoid unreliable annotations.
-The endpoint coordinates of the two axes (in pixel indices) and physical lengths are recorded in the benchmark planner.
+The physical lengths and endpoint coordinates of the major and minor axes are recorded in the T/L task planner. \textbf{\textit{(iii) Angle/Distance Annotation:}} Angle and distance measurements are calculated from human-annotated landmarks.
+We generated standardized annotations in the format of landmark coordinates and landmark/angle/distance maps, where each measurement is well-defined and can be calculated from landmark coordinates.
+Figure~\ref{fig:ceph-feta} shows examples of landmarks in the two datasets.